Source (GitHub): Transport Checking Tool (Object level).

 - Loss of functionality in production (if a newer transport is overwritten),

-- Moving untested code to production (if an older transport exists for the same object, that is not included in the transport list),
+- Moving untested code to production (if an older transport exists for the same object, and it turns out that it must be moved as well),

-- After the list has been transported, different versions are active in Production and Acceptance.
+- After the list has been transported, different versions could be active in Production and Acceptance if the transport sequence was different.

 In the past I ran into this problem.
 I had to check a list of transports for a project that lasted over a year.
 Multiple developers worked on it and each delivered a list of transports.
 This I had to check… I encountered so many problems that I decided to write a small program that would check for older and newer transports of all objects used and then give warnings.
 The program was far from perfect, but it did the trick.
 The project from hell went live with only minor issues.
 That was several years ago.
 Since that time the program has grown.
 More checks and functions were implemented.